 On April 30, 2015, the State announced its intent to study three new conveyance-only alternatives that would not be part of an HCP/NCCP, separating the conveyance facilities and habitat restoration measures into two separate efforts namely: CWF and California EcoRestore.
-Under the CWF, the new water conveyance facilities with proposed design changes would be constructed and operated, with federal ESA compliance achieved through section 7 consultation.
+Under the CWF, the new water conveyance facilities with proposed design changes would be constructed and operated, with federal ESA compliance achieved through section 7 consultation instead of an ITP based on an HCP.
 State and Federal ESA permits were issued in June and July 2017, and the DWR approved CWF on July 21, 2017.
 Metropolitan and other State Water Contractors approved their respective participation in CWF in 2017 and 2018.
 On February 12, 2019, Governor Newsom announced that he did not support a two-tunnel Delta Conveyance project, but supports a single tunnel project.
 On April 29, 2019, Governor Newsom issued Executive Order N-10-19, directing several agencies to, among other things, "inventory and assess current planning to modernize conveyance through the Bay Delta with a new single tunnel project."
-On May 2, 2019, the DWR rescinded its approval of CWF and decertified the Environmental Impact Report (EIR).
+On May 2, 2019, the DWR rescinded its approval of CWF and decertified the Environmental Impact Report (EIR) and withdrew its permit applications.
+In January 2020, DWR announced the preparation of an EIR for a new, single-tunnel project called the Delta Conveyance Project.

-Eighteen SWP contractors have taken action in November and December 2020 and approved their participation in the planning and pre-construction costs for the Delta Conveyance Project and authorized the execution of a funding agreement with the DWR for such purpose.
-At its December 8, 2020, Board meeting, Metropolitan's Board authorized the General Manager to execute a funding agreement and committed funding for a Metropolitan participation level of 47.2 percent of the costs of preliminary design, environmental planning and other preconstruction activities to assist in the environmental process for the proposed Delta Conveyance Project.
-At a 47.2 percent participation level for Metropolitan, its forecasted funding agreement costs will be \$160.8 million for calendar years 2021 through 2024.
-On July 27, 2022 the DWR released a public Draft Environmental Impact Report (Draft EIR) under the California Environmental Quality Act for the Delta Conveyance Project.
-A range of reasonable alternatives are identified and their potential impacts on environmental resources are analyzed in the Draft EIR.
-The Draft EIR also discusses Community Benefits Program framework as part of the Delta Conveyance Project to help protect and enhance the cultural, recreational, natural resource and agricultural values of the Delta.
-DWR's ongoing tribal consultation process as part of its environmental planning, consistent with State statutes and policies is also documented in the Draft EIR.
-The public comment period for the Draft EIR closed on December 16, 2022.
-DWR is in the process of reviewing and responding to substantive comments received on the Draft EIR and plans to issue a Final EIR in late 2023.
-At that time, DWR will determine whether to approve the proposed project, an alternative or no project.
+Eighteen SWP contractors approved their participation in November and December 2020 in the planning and preconstruction costs for the Delta Conveyance Project and authorized the execution of a funding agreement with the DWR for such purpose.
+At its December 8, 2020, Board meeting, Metropolitan's Board authorized the General Manager to execute a funding agreement and committed funding for a participation level of 47.2 percent of the costs of preliminary design, environmental planning, and other pre-construction activities to assist in the environmental process for the proposed Delta Conveyance Project.
+It is forecasted funding agreement costs will be \$160.8 million for calendar years 2021 through 2024.
+On July 27, 2022 the DWR released a public Draft Environmental Impact Report (Draft EIR) under the California Environmental Quality Act (CEQA) for the Delta Conveyance Project.
+On December 8, 2023 DWR released the Final EIR to the public per the CEQA.
+The Final EIR was certified on December 21, 2023, and DWR approved the proposed project, the Bethany Alternative.